rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

 With the release of CentOS 7, MariaDB replaced MySQL as the default  database system.
 MariaDB was created by the original developers of MySQL, and is an enhanced, drop-in replacement for MySQL with library binary equivalency and exact matching with MySQL APIs and commands.

 This article describes a basic installation of a MariaDB database server on CentOS Linux.
-You might need to install other packages to let applications use MariaDB, like extensions for PHP.
+You might need to install other packages to let applications use MariaDB, such as extensions for PHP.
 Check your application documentation for details.

 ### Install the database server